 Temptation is not unique to you.
 Everyone faces temptation.
 Satan may use different approaches with different people, but the basic temptations, such as envy, lust, and selfishness, are common to everyone.

-Suggested Actions for Changing Behavior Patterns
+Suggested Actions for Interrupting Behavior Patterns

 Identify the Cycle and Stop It Early